f3-factory/F3com-data/views-and-templates/main.md

 Now isn't that something?
 Of course, if you have a bundle of e-mail recipients, you'd be using a database to populate the firstName, lastName, and email tokens.

-Here's an alternative solution using the F3's SMTP plug-in:-
+Here's an alternative solution using the F3's SMTP plug-in:

 ``` php
 $mail=new SMTP('smtp.gmail.com',465,'SSL','account@gmail.com','secret');